Linearly Reductive Quotient Singularities: Properties of lrq singularities

 \begin{Proposition} Let $k$ be an algebraically closed field of characteristic $p>0$, let $G$ be a finite and linearly reductive group scheme over $k$, and let $\rho:G\to{\rm GL}_{d,k}$ be a very small representation of $G$.
 Let

 be the associated lrq singularity. \begin{enumerate} \item The singularity is F-regular and $\QQ$-Gorenstein.
-In particular, it is Cohen-Macaulay, normal and log terminal. \item The class group ${\rm Cl}(X)$ is finite and there exists an isomorphism of abelian groups
+In particular, it is Cohen--Macaulay, normal and log terminal. \item The class group ${\rm Cl}(X)$ is finite and there exists an isomorphism of abelian groups